 How we are regulated

 Moneybarn is authorised and regulated by the FCA.
-The FCA regulates the entire financial services industry and uses a set of rules and principles to ensure that customers are treated fairly by providers.
 As a leading member of the Finance and Leasing Association (FLA), the official trade body of the motor finance industry, Moneybarn is subject to the FLA’s Lending Code.
 The FLA promotes best practice in the motor finance industry through its Lending Code which sets out best practice in consumer lending.
-Like the Consumer Credit Division, Moneybarn has obtained interim permissions under the FCA and submitted its application for full authorisation in May 2015.

 The group’s operating businesses continue to have a constructive dialogue with the FCA, responding to questions and information requests relevant to obtaining the necessary authorisations and change of permissions.